Elijah-Detilisi/Vision-3.0/README.md

 Using OpenCV, the system accesses your webcam and opens the live video feed to monitor the surroundings and using advanced Proximity-Detection it calculates the distance between a detected human body and the lense of your webcam and if the calculated distance is less or equal to the defined DISTANCE_DANGER_THRESHOLD, it triggers a loud alarm to stun the intruder and alerts other people that an intruder is trying to touch your computer.

 ## System Operations
-To start using VISION, you first have to run the application and will be first greeted by the welcome window.
+To start using VISION;
+- You first have to run the application and will be first greeted by the welcome window.